Trust is every organization’s most valuable intangible asset.

 Consider that between 1995 and 2015, the share of intangible asset market value increased from 68 percent to 84 percent, and that trend accelerated during the COVID-19 pandemic with intangible assets now commanding over 90 percent of the S&P500 market value, according to Ocean Tomo research.

-Also consider that trust is at an all-time low.
+Also consider that trust in society’s institutions continues to shift.
 No real surprise given recent history.

-Securing trust is a challenge in a world where many struggle to deal with economic, technological and demographic disruption and are influenced by siloed information – and misinformation – that fuels distrust and social volatility.
+Securing trust is a challenge in a world where many struggle to deal with economic, technological and demographic disruption and are influenced by increased polarization, and siloed information – and misinformation – that fuels distrust and social volatility.

 Engaged and motivated stakeholders championing causes are leveraging their momentum to connect with others who share their passion and express demands to pressure the market to achieve their social objectives.